Lower Salmonberry River

 Walk duration: 10 – 12 hours walking

-Travel time to trail head: These direction assume that you will leave a car at the junction of the Salmonberry River and the Nehalem River, and will use a second car to access the top of Beaver Slide Road from whence the hike will commence. once you’ve walked the length of Beaver Slide Road you will appreciate why we will travel in this direction and not the reverse.
+Travel time to trail head: These direction assume that you will leave a car at the junction of the Salmonberry River and the Nehalem River, and will use a second car to access the top of Beaver Slide Road where the hike starts.

-From the Sylvan exit on US 26 (Exit 71) at the top of the West Hills travel 51.5 miles on the Sunset Highway (US 26) to the Lower Nehalem Road and turn left (south).
-Travel on this road until you get to the washed out bridge over the Salmonberry (due to be repaired in 2012) – 13 miles.
-The last 2.2 miles are in Tillamook County, and significantly more potholed – starting at the bridge crossing Cronin Creek.
+From the Sylvan exit on US 26 (Exit 71) at the top of the West Hills travel 51.5 miles on the Sunset Highway (US 26) to the junction with Foss Road.
+Travel on Foss Road until you reach the bridge that crosses the Salmonberry – 13 miles.

 At this point it is also appropriate to discuss the direction and timing if you plan to leave a car at each end of the hike (highly recommended).
-To travel from the washed out bridge over the Salmonberry to Beaver Slide Road, the “mid-point” access road is a 33.4 mile journey requiring about 1 hour and 15 minutes.
+To travel from the bridge over the Salmonberry to Beaver Slide Road, the “mid-point” access road, is a 33.4 mile journey requiring about 1 hour and 15 minutes.
 Retrace your journey up the 13 mile Lower Nehalem River Road to US 26.
 Turn right heading back towards Portland and travel 10.8 miles until you reach the “Section 10 Road” (aka Wheeler Road).
 Take a sharp right on this dirt road and proceed up into the wooded heights.
 After 1.6 miles you will encounter two dirt roads that split off to the left.
-The second of these leads to the Salmonberry Road which debouches out onto US 26 some miles to the east of where you turned on to Wheeler Road.
 Drive past these left hand alternatives and continue to travel generally uphill on what is Wheeler Road, but following signs that say Salmonberry Road.
 Yes, it’s confusing, but I can only surmise they’re indicating that the road will lead you to the Salmonberry Road – which it does eventually…

-Another .7 miles onwards you will pass Lousignant Road (coming up from the Timber area) on your left – continue onwards following the Wheeler Road.
+Another .7 miles onwards you will pass Lousignant Road on your left – continue straight following the Wheeler Road.
 A half mile further another road ascends on your left.
-This is actually the east end of Wheeler Road which originates near Reeher’s Camp which is situated south of the hamlet of Timber.
-But on this urgent mission we will not diverge from our southerly direction and we pass the Wheeler Road turn-off and proceed straight into what is called the Wheeler Cut-off Road.
-This road carries you sloping downhill another 1.6 miles southwards, and passing Shields Road on your right about half way down.
+But we will ignore this side road and proceed straight into what is called the Wheeler Cut-off Road.
+This road carries you sloping downhill another 1.6 miles southwards, and passes Shields Road on your right about half way down.
 At the end of the 1.6 miles on Wheeler Cut-off road you will encounter an intersection at the bottom of a steep grade.
 The right hand option leads you on to the Salmonberry Road.
 Turn left and a few yards onwards this intersection splits into a three way choice.
 The extreme right hand option is actually only a minor logging track – ignore it.
-The other two tracks are both segments of the Wheeler Pond Road (getting tired of too many “Wheelers”, yet?) which originate near the Cochran Pond, the origin of the Salmonberry River system.
+The other two tracks are both segments of the Wheeler Pond Road (getting tired of too many “Wheelers”, yet?) which originates near the Cochran Pond.
 At this juncture you will want to take the right hand choice (or middle choice if you include the minor logging road) and follow the southwestern stretch of the Wheeler Pond Road for 4.6 miles rumbling in and out of the ravines that lie above the upper stretches of the Salmonberry river.
 The river actually runs at the base of the valley you are following.
 This road has some spectacular spots where it emerges from the woods and traverses large open slopes that provide impressive views of the upper Salmonberry valley.
 This road always seems longer than it’s actual 4.6 miles.
-Eventually, end you will emerge on a flat clearing that affords views both east towards the Salmonberry River Valley and west towards the deep valley formed by the North Fork of the Salmonberry.
+Eventually, you will emerge on a flat clearing that affords views both east towards the Salmonberry River Valley and west towards the deep valley formed by the North Fork of the Salmonberry.
 On maps this open plateau is marked as the location of Camp Nine – however there is little to suggest any major camp.

 At this junction four roads join.
 You entered the intersection from the northeast on the Wheeler Pond Road.
 To your right the Salmonberry Road enters from the northwest and continues across the intersection descending towards the southwest on the far side of the clearing.
 But we will cross the clearing and veer to the left (southeast) entering a road that has the least traffic of all the choices presented.
 This is the infamous Beaver slide Road.
 Carefully follow this road for another .7 miles driving slowly since the road is a bit rough and potholed.
 After the .7 miles the road reaches a shoulder where the track splits.
 The least used choice leads straight back into the copse of trees straddling the ridge top and stops.
 The middle choice dips sharply downhill, and the last choice curves around the end of the ridge to the right.
 Unless you have a very versatile and powerful four wheel drive “rig” I would suggest parking at this point.
 Since we will have already left one car at the Nehalem River junction, we are now ready to commence the hike by descending the middle fork of these three choices – which is Beaver Slide Road.